Skip to main content

 That alignment is operational discipline, not hype.
 If one document uses one milestone name and another uses a different one, you create room for delay and confusion.
 A good final check is blunt: if you cannot copy the core terms across those documents without rewriting or "explaining later," the offer is not ready to send.

 Set up your starter version in this order.
 First, choose tier labels that help the client compare scope, not status.
 Second, choose one payment structure for each offer type and reuse it consistently.
 Third, define the shared terms you want on every job, such as revision caps, approval checkpoints, pause-work language, cancellation handling, and change orders.
-Where local law or invoicing rules matter, add a placeholder note and verify before finalizing.
+Where local law or invoicing rules matter, verify the exact language from official sources or contract records before finalizing.

 Before you send any proposal, run a pass-fail check: